Judge tosses suit over ‘race-norming’ in NFL dementia tests

 A hearing had been set for Thursday.
 The judge instead ordered the NFL and the lead lawyer in the overall $1 billion settlement to resolve the issue through mediation.
 That process would appear to exclude the Black players who sued.

-“We are deeply concerned that the Court’s proposed solution is to order the very parties who created this discriminatory system to negotiate a fix,” said lawyer Cyril V. Smith, who represents ex-players Kevin Henry and Najeh Davenport.
-“The class of Black former players whom we represent must have a seat at the table and a transparent process.”
+”We are deeply concerned that the Court’s proposed solution is to order the very parties who created this discriminatory system to negotiate a fix,” said lawyer Cyril V. Smith, who represents ex-players Kevin Henry and Najeh Davenport, and filed a notice to appeal the dismissal late Monday. ”The class of Black former players whom we represent must have a seat at the table and a transparent process.”

 The demographic factors that doctors consider during testing for dementia often include race.
 If so, lawyers say, the testing assumes that Black athletes start with worse cognitive functioning than white people – which means it’s harder for them to show a deficit.
 Both Henry and Davenport were denied awards but would have qualified had they been white, according to their lawsuit.